-A Georgian Christmas at Petworth
+Christmas before Tinsel and Turkey at Petworth

-Entry to the house is free flow and there is no need to book.
-Petworth House and the Pleasure Ground are closed on Christmas Eve and Christmas Day but the Deer Park is still open to enjoy.
-Return from 2 January 2019 for the Royal Academicians display when we will be highlighting aspects of the collection once more.
+Entry to the house is free-flow and there is no need to book.
+Admission charges apply.
+Free for National Trust members.
+Please note that Petworth House and the Pleasure Ground are closed on Christmas Eve and Christmas Day but the Deer Park is still open to enjoy.

 Start your journey with one of our highlight talks in the medieval chapel, with its colourful stained glass windows atmospherically reflecting the light of a candle display.
 Learn about how Christmas was celebrated 200 years ago: What was the most popular Christmas gift?
 Was there a family-favourite board game?
 How was the Christmas dinner prepared and what exactly is a 'Christmas Cheese'?

 Your journey continues through the Oak Hall, where ‘Charlotte’s Tree’ tells the history of Christmas trees.
 From the Legend of Martin Luther at the bottom of the tree, working its way up to traditional tree decorations of the 17th, 18th and 19th century at the top, find out how families dressed their tree before tinsel was invented.